Wednesday, 06 October 2021

 ‘Many women in perimenopause find that changes to sleep start to happen quite early.
 They might start waking in the night, even if they're not getting night sweats, have difficulty getting to sleep initially or find that the duration of their sleep is different,’ says Newson.

 Think about…flexible working patterns can help you to manage your work and your energy amid the tiredness caused by disrupted sleep.
 Don’t try and burn the candle at both ends.
 Keep your bedroom cool, avoid caffeine, keep to a regular sleep routine to anchor bedtimes cues in your subconscious — and resist the urge to work in bed.
-To function, you need proper time to rest and recharge in the day away from your business.
+To function, you need proper time to rest and recharge in the day away from your desk.

 Think about…Use technology to augment your memory and keep you focused — put reminders on your phone, keep a note of important dates and make meeting and conversational notes as prompts for when you next need them.
 Regular meditation practice with an app such as Headspace can help increase clarity, while getting as much quality rest as you can is crucial to maintaining mental acuity.

-Think about…A lack of confidence around your business may be a hormonal red herring rather than a red flag during peri- and full menopause.
-‘There are a lot of women out there who would reach so much more of their potential as entrepreneurs if they had their symptoms recognised and managed appropriately,’ says Newson.
+Think about…A lack of confidence around your position may be a hormonal red herring rather than a red flag during peri- and full menopause.
+‘There are a lot of women out there who would reach so much more of their potential if they had their symptoms recognised and managed appropriately,’ says Newson.
 Try deep breathing practices and meditation to lower cortisol, the stress hormone, and produce more happy hormones such as serotonin and dopamine.
 And think about finding a mentor to bounce things off — they may be able to provide valuable perspective at crucial times when self-esteem lags behind your ambition.

 Dr Louise Newson is a leading menopause specialist.
 She is the founder of www.balance-app.com offering free menopausal support for women.